ProblemBears/TheBearLibrary/Unreal Engine/Shaders.md

     - The engine handles the lighting
     - It's up to the shader artist to pass correct values into Material Sockets to get physically accurate materials

+## 3 - What are Data Types?
+- Float
+    - Scalar values
+    - Gets duplicated in RGBa Channels and math operations
+- Float2
+    - Good for storing UV coordinates
+- Float3
+    - Good for color
+- Float4
+    - Good for storing colors with an Alpha channel
+- Math operations are only valid among the same data type or a singular Float
+    - Float + Float4 and Float3 + Float 3 &check;
+    - Float3 + Float4 &cross;
+- If you plug in a Float4 to an input that only takes up to Float3, Unreal Engine simply ignores the fourth channel

 ## Node Glossary
 | Node | Description|